DataMigrators/nextgen.mettleci.io/docs/flow-analysis/flow-rules.md

 | Table Query 	| Select the name of the table to use from a drop-down list 		| Rule fails if SELECT or FILTER clauses specified 	|
 | Generated 	| Underlying SQL is generated by the Stage at runtime 				| Rule fails if WHERE or OTHER clauses specified 	|

-This rule checks for the use of hardcoded SQL in properties of Database Enterprise Stages and Connector Stages.
-Development teams may choose to avoid using hardcoded SQL to filter data and instead opt to use downstream stages to process database output.
+This rule checks for the use of hard-coded SQL in properties of Database Enterprise Stages and Connector Stages.
+Development teams may choose to avoid using hard-coded SQL to filter data and instead opt to use downstream stages to process database output.

 This rule only permits generated SQL where there are no other clauses specified in connector with that option.
 Any use-defined SQL, generated SQL with additional clauses or query file inputs will fail.